-

 About Me

-I have been in ministry for 29 years serving in various capacities including senior pastor, youth pastor, education and associate pastor.
+I have been in ministry for 29 years serving in various capacities including senior pastor, youth pastor, education, and associate pastor.
 I serve at Samford University as Assistant to the President and Executive Director of the Ministry Training Institute.
-I am co-author of the book, Cultivate Disciple Making.
-I received his Bachelors Degree from Samford, a Master of Divinity and Doctor of Ministry from the New Orleans Baptist Theological Seminary, and a Master of Theology from the Midwestern Baptist Theological Seminary.
-His doctoral work was in the area of church health and revitalization.
-I am currently a Ph.D. candidate at Midwestern Baptist Theological Seminary.
-His dissertation thesis is An Analysis and Critique of Disciple Making Within Ecclesial Movements in the United States, 1970-2020, With a View Toward Implementing a Faithful New Testament Missio Ecclesia.
+I am co-author of the book, Cultivate Disciple Making and my new book, Repairing the Missional Breach, will be released this summer.
+I received my Bachelor’s Degree from Samford, a Master of Divinity and Doctor of Ministry from the New Orleans Baptist Theological Seminary and a Master of Theology from the Midwestern Baptist Theological Seminary.
+My D.Min project was in the area of church health and revitalization.
+I earned my Ph.D. from Midwestern Baptist Theological Seminary.
+My dissertation title, An Analysis and Critique of Disciple Making Within Ecclesial Movements in the United States, 1970-2020, With a View Toward Implementing a Faithful New Testament Missio Ecclesia.